bahamat/smartos-ipv6-smf/README.md

 # IPv6 SMF Manifest & Method

-Supports SLAAC and static addressing via the following services:
+Supports ADDRCONF (SLAAC) and static addressing via the following services:

-* `svc:/network/ipv6:slaac`
+* `svc:/network/ipv6:addrconf`
 * `svc:/network/ipv6:static`

-SLAAC is enabled by default, and is required by all other instances.
+ADDRCONF is enabled by default, and is required by all other instances.

 ### TODO: